 - and more.

 This can be immensely helpful before you make the financial move of buying a used car.
 For example, If you’ve recently had your eyes on a second-hand car and it’s on sale, you can leverage the current market value to negotiate a reasonable price before signing the papers to buy.
 Or, if it happens to have suffered from a flood, you may have second thoughts about buying it, even though the damage is not quite visible to the naked eye.

 How to do a license plate lookup to get vehicle history

 There are two ways you can run a license plate lookup, through official resources and through BeenVerified.

-BeenVerified is a professional vehicle lookup website that allows you to run a check on a vehicle though license plate number, VIN, as well as Year, Make and Model.
+BeenVerified is a professional vehicle lookup website that allows you to run a search on a vehicle through license plate number, VIN, as well as Year, Make, and Model.
 The engine boasts billions of real-sourced data, both from governments and the public.
-It checks its database periodically and updates it to make sure that the information delivered to its customers is most up-to-speed.
+It searches its database periodically and updates it to make sure that the information delivered to its customers is most up-to-speed.

 Here is how to use BeenVerified to run a license plate lookup.